Created By Ajay Ramachandran

 There are currently users who have submitted sponsors, which have saved a total of days of people's lives.

 The source code is fully open and the database can be downloaded by anyone.
 I want to keep this as open as possible!
+You can view the docs for the public API here.

 Check out the top users here!